 If the NEF determines not to invoke the TSCTSF, then steps 3, 4, 5, 6, 7, 8 are executed, otherwise, steps 3a, 3b, 4a, 4b, 5, 6a, 7a, 7b, 8 are executed.

-If the NEF determines to contact the PCF directly without invoking the TSCTSF, the NEF uses the UE address to discover the PCF from the BSF.
-The NEF interacts with the PCF by triggering a Npcf_PolicyAuthorization_Create request and provides UE address, AF Identifier, Flow description(s), the individual QoS parameters, QoS Reference and the Alternative Service Requirements.
+If the NEF determines to contact the PCF directly without invoking the TSCTSF, the NEF uses the UE address to discover the PCF from the BSF or the NEF uses the list of UE address to discover the PCF(s) from the BSF.
+The NEF interacts with each discovered PCF by triggering a Npcf_PolicyAuthorization_Create request and provides UE address or a list of UE address corresponding to the PCF, AF Identifier, Flow description(s), the individual QoS parameters, QoS Reference and the Alternative Service Requirements.
 Any optionally received period of time or traffic volume is also included and mapped to sponsored data connectivity information (as defined in TS 23.503 [20]).

 If the AF is considered to be trusted by the operator, the AF uses the Npcf_PolicyAuthorization_Create request message to interact directly with PCF to request reserving resources for an AF session.